 Board of Directors

 The Board of Directors manages ACORN's business and affairs.
-The current board comprises nine directors – the president, a director from each of the seven state and territory associations and a director elected by the ACORN membership.
+Currently the board comprises eight directors, including the president – a director from each of the seven state and territory associations and a director elected by the ACORN membership.
 Directors work in a voluntary capacity and oversee the workings of our committees.

 To see the ACORN Organisation chart click here.